seesmof/University-Universytet/README.md

       - other files
   - ...

 Now, to understand the system a bit more, let's dive a bit deeper into it.
+To understand how it works we first need to understand what each part means.
+So, basically the root directory is broken up into term folders.

 ### Tech and Resources Used